-Info found on a seed packet
+Info found on a seed packets

 Here is the info I found on these Burpee seed packets.
 I would imagine most of the same info would be on other seed packet brands, as well.
 In addition, if shopping for seeds online, this would be the same type of info the seed seller should include.
 So getting familiar with it can only improve the whole process.

-Front of packet
+Front of seed packets

 Plant classification: Annual, perennial, herb